Tesfa-eth/web_application/README.md

 ```

 # Walkthrough
 Once you do all this and navigate to ```http://127.0.0.1:8000```.
 Go to ```College Ratings```.
 There, you will be able to search universities.
 The search bar will bring you recommendations as you start to type in.
 If you don't know what to search for just type ```uni```.
-Then you can search for universities and see their ratings.
+Then you can search for universities and see their over all ratings in an interactive graph as well as see the average ratings and individual ratings and written feedbacks.
 <img width="960" alt="chrome_CPlG4CFwlK" src="https://user-images.githubusercontent.com/62855279/159392394-7bee3f8a-e18c-40c0-a459-0f454761980f.png">